jakub-tucek/spring-jsf-mvn-mybatis-test/README.md

-# Spring JSF MVN MyBatis Example
+# Spring JSF MyBatis Example

 What u can see in this project:
 - JSF 2.2 with backing beans auto injected by Spring (Component scan)